 Ah, the king of the Wisconsin Dells finally gets a movie.

 Wisconsin Dells is a city in south central Wisconsin, popular as a Midwestern tourist destination.
 Often known as just “The Dells,” the place became divided in 1908 into the Upper and Lower Dells when Kilbourn Dam was constructed on the Wisconsin River.
 The Dells is home to numerous waterparks, go carts, miniature golf courses, regular golf courses, and a host of other icons of wholesome family fun.
 “Ever been to The Dells?
-Let’s ride the ducks” came in at #7 in The Fifty Most Obscure References in The Amazing Colossal Episode Guide, referring to The Dells as “that paradise of water playlands, that miniature golf hot-bed…” The Tommy Bartlett Show, a water-skiing stunt exhibition, is one of the Dells’ main attractions, although Tommy himself is no longer with us, having shuffled off this mortal coil in 1998.
+Let’s ride the ducks” came in at #7 in The Fifty Most Obscure References in The Amazing Colossal Episode Guide, referring to The Dells as “that paradise of water playlands, that miniature golf hot-bed…” The Tommy Bartlett Show, a water-skiing stunt exhibition founded in 1952, was one of the Dells’ main attractions; the show closed in 2020 as a result of the COVID-19 pandemic.

 [Sung.]
 Paige Sullivan ...